MiikaMatias/ot-harjoitustyo/documentation/architecture.md

   Board -->> Player 1: End turn
 ```
 This graph does simplify some things, such as the inheritance dynamics between Tile and it's parent Image, and ignores the complexity happening under pg.
 However otherwise it is quite a good depiction of what happens on an useful level of abstraction.

+Keep in mind that the pg module at every click checks all tiles (and buttons) with check_hover().